 Set between Revenge of the Sith and A New Hope, Rogue One stars Felicity Jones as Jyn Erso.
 She leads a group of rebel soldiers on a mission to steal the plans for the original Death Star.

 Considering the events of A New Hope, we know they get the plans, but what happened to the rebel soldiers?
-We'll have to wait until December to find out.
+It's not long to go 'til we find out.

 Release date: 15th December 2016